A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Introduction

 The rest of this paper is structured as follows.
 Section~\ref{section:definitions} defines the main concepts used in this paper.
 In Section~\ref{section:shape}, we look closer at real software dependency graphs and highlight their common structure.
-In Section~\ref{section:gdgncmodel}, we introduce a new generative model for software dependency graphs and we analyze its fitness.
+In Section~\ref{section:GD-GNCmodel}, we introduce a new generative model for software dependency graphs and we analyze its fitness.
 In Section~\ref{section:discussion}, we discuss our findings from a software engineering perspective.
+In Section~\ref{section:relatedworks}, we present works related to this contribution.
+In Section~\ref{section:conclusion}, we conclude this paper.